-Brian Frosh has the judgment and experience necessary to serve as the state’s chief legal officer, and the people’s lawyer.
-First elected to the General Assembly in 1986, Brian has served as Chair of the Senate Judicial Proceedings Committee since 2003 where he has been a leader in the fight to make Marylanders safer for families.
-He has played a major role in shepherding landmark legislation on gun safety, increased protections for victims of domestic violence, expanding the state’s DNA database to help police catch criminals, and has been a leader in getting assault weapons and other dangerous firearms off our streets.
+First elected to the General Assembly in 1986, Brian served as chairman of the Senate Judicial Proceedings Committee beginning in 2003, and played a major role in shepherding landmark legislation on gun safety, increased protections for victims of domestic violence and expanding the state’s DNA database to help police catch criminals.
+He has been a leader in getting assault weapons and other dangerous firearms off our streets.

-Brian Frosh is a leader who has made Maryland a better and safer place to live because of the legislation he has championed.
-He has authored important environmental laws, including a ban on drilling for oil and gas in the Chesapeake Bay as well as the Maryland Recycling Act.
+Additionally, he has authored important environmental laws, including a ban on drilling for oil and gas in the Chesapeake Bay as well as the Maryland Recycling Act.
 He has fought to hold utility companies accountable for poor service and unreasonable rate hikes, and to make college affordable by reducing tuition costs at Maryland’s public colleges and universities and protect Maryland families against the threat of foreclosure.